 The Oil-Dri Corporation of America 2006 Long Term Incentive Plan ("2006 Plan") permits the grant of stock options, stock appreciation rights, restricted stock, restricted stock units, performance awards and other stock-based and cash-based awards.
 Our employees and outside directors are eligible to receive grants under the 2006 Plan.
 The total number of shares of stock subject to grants under the 2006 Plan may not exceed 937,500.
 Stock options have been granted to our outside directors with a vesting period of one year and stock options granted to employees generally vest 25% two years after the grant date and in each of the three following anniversaries of the grant date.
 In addition, shares of restricted stock have been issued under the 2006 Plan as described in the restricted stock section below.
-As of July 31, 2016, there were 375,954 shares available for future grants under this plan.
+As of July 31, 2017, there were 344,754 shares available for future grants under this plan.
+All remaining outstanding options were exercised during fiscal year 2017.